asyncgui/asyncgui/sphinx/structured-concurrency.rst

 In this section, I'll add a few notes about `structured concurrency`_ APIs.
-However, I won't go into what structured concurrency is or why it matters, since there is already an `amazing article`_ explaining it.
+However, I won't go into what structured concurrency is or why it matters, since there is already an `amazing essay`_ explaining it.

 List of structured concurrency APIs